1.12. Street Crime, Corporate Crime, and White-Collar Crime

 Shanell Sanchez

 As previously demonstrated, crime can be broadly defined, but the two most common types of crime discussed are, street crime and corporate or white-collar crime.
-Most people are familiar with street crime since it is the most commonly discussed amongst politicians, media outlets, and members of society.
+Most people are familiar with street crime since it is the most commonly discussed among politicians, media outlets, and members of society.
 Every year the Justice Department puts out an annual report titled “Crime in the United States” which means street crime but has yet to publish an annual Corporate Crime in the United States report.
 Most Americans will find little to nothing on price-fixing, corporate fraud, pollution, or public corruption.

 Street Crime

 Street crime is often broken up into different types and can include acts that occur in both public and private spaces, as well as interpersonal violence and property crime.
 According to the Bureau of Justice (BJS), street crime can include violent crimes such as homicide, rape, assault, robbery, and arson.
-Street crime also includes property crimes such as larceny, arson, breaking-and-entering, burglary, and motor vehicle theft.
+Street crime also includes property crimes such as larceny, arson, breaking, burglary, and motor vehicle theft.
 The BJS also collects data on drug crime, hate crimes, and human trafficking, which often fall under the larger umbrella of street crime.[1]

 Fear of street crime is real in American society; however, street crime may not be as rampant as many think.
 In a 2017 report, the BJS found that the rate of robbery victimization increased from 1.7 per 1,000 persons in 2016 to 2.3 in 2017.
-Overall, robbery happens to a small percentage of Americans, which also seems to be a similar trend when looking at the portion of persons age 12 or older who were victims of violent crime.
+Overall, robbery happens to a small percentage of Americans, which also seems to be a similar trend when looking at the portion of persons aged 12 or older who were victims of violent crime.
 The BJS noted an increase from 0.98% in 2015 to 1.14% in 2017, but note the small percentage overall.
 Further from 2015 to 2017, the percentage of persons who were victims of violent crime increased among males, whites, those ages 25 to 34, those aged 50 and over, and those who had never married.
 There are clear risk factors that can be taken into account when attempting to develop policy, which is discussed in subsequent chapters of the book.
 There were also areas where the BJS noted a downward trend in crime, such as the decline in the rate of overall property crime from 118.6 victimizations per 1,000 households to 108.4, while the burglary rate fell from 23.7 to 20.6.
 [2]

 Polls have consistently found that people are worried about crime in the United States, specifically street crime.
-Riffkin (2014) found that people worry about various crimes such as homes getting burglarized when they were home, the victim of terrorism, being attacked while driving their car, murdered, the victim of a hate crime, and being sexually assaulted https://news.gallup.com/poll/178856/hacking-tops-list-crimes-americans-worry.aspx.
+Riffkin (2014) found that people worry about various crimes such as homes getting burglarized when they were home, the victim of terrorism, being attacked while driving their car, being murdered, the victim of a hate crime, and being sexually assaulted https://news.gallup.com/poll/178856/hacking-tops-list-crimes-americans-worry.aspx.
 Most people in society, people can go about their daily lives without the fear of being a victim of street crime.
 Street crime is important to take seriously, but it is reassuring to note that it is unlikely to happen to most people.
-The conversation should happen around why fears are high, especially amongst those less likely to be a victim.
+The conversation should happen around why fears are high, especially amongst those less likely to be a victims.
 For example, elderly citizens have the greatest fear of street crime, yet they are the group least likely to experience it.
 Whereas younger people, especially young men, are less likely to fear crime and are the most likely to experience it.
 [3]

 Because Americans are often fearful of street crime, for various reasons, resources are devoted to prevention and protecting the public.
-The United States spends roughly $265.2 billion dollars a year and employs more than one million police officers, almost 750,000 correctional officers, and more than 490,000 judicial and legal personnel on street crime.
-[4] The Uniform Crime Reports (UCR) estimated in 2015 that financial losses from property crime at $14.3 billion in 2014 (FBI, 2015a), but keep that number in mind for a minute.
+The United States spends roughly 265.2 billion dollars a year and employs more than one million police officers, almost 750,000 correctional officers, and more than 490,000 judicial and legal personnel on street crime.
+[4] The Uniform Crime Reports (UCR) estimated 2015 financial losses from property crime at $14.3 billion in 2014 (FBI, 2015a), but keep that number in mind for a minute.
 [5] Although it is crucial to recognize that street crime does occur, and it impacts certain groups disproportionately more than others, it is also important to recognize other types of crimes commonly talked discussed.
-In fact, the BJS does not have a link that directs people to the next two types of crime discussed when on their main page of crime types.
+The BJS does not have a link that directs people to the next two types of crime discussed when on their main page of crime types.

 Corporate Crime